lessamess/Protostrap/README.md

 - Can be added to the homescreen as a native mobile-webapp when viewed on an iPhone
 - Displays an "Add to Homescreen" hint when opened in mobile Safari, one time every 24 hours
 - standalone app mode for ios, correctly handling all the links not to open in safari
+- Fake Login Process and logged in status, authentification error faking.
+- missing.php file to show the "End of Prototype" situation in tests, 404 Handler that automatically redirects to missing.php

 ## Planned
 - Navigation filesnippet including a bootstrap navigation element